Fellowship Program Concentrations

 Ochsner Health System Executive Vice President and Chief Operating Officer, and former fellow himself, Mike Hulefeld is the Program Chair and oversees all aspects of each concentration.
 Each Fellowship Concentration has an Executive Leader that acts as the Preceptor to assist in guiding the curriculum, provide feedback, one-on-one mentoring, progressive evaluations, and preceptor facilitated experiences.
 With the long history of Ochsner’s Fellowship program and the successful retention of past fellows currently holding leadership roles throughout the organization, it provides fellows the opportunity to interact and learn valuable lessons, making lifelong mentors and friends.

 Ochsner Health System has been providing high-quality clinical and hospital patient care to Louisiana residents since 1942.
-Our healthcare family—today, comprising more than 17,000 employees and over 2,700 affiliated physicians—is driven by our commitment to Serve, Heal, Lead, Educate and Innovate, and that passion is shared with every person who passes through our doors.
+Our healthcare family, comprising of more than 18,000 employees and over 2,700 affiliated physicians—is driven by our commitment to Serve, Heal, Lead, Educate and Innovate, and that passion is shared with every person who passes through our doors.

 Rotations throughout Ochsner Facilities